-It is not the most famous lake in Banff National Park, but Two Jack Lake is a gem.
+It is not the most famous lake in Banff National Park, but Two Jack Lake (or 2 Jack Lake) is a gem.
 Located at the southwest side of Lake Minnewanka and at a stone’s throw from the town of Banff, it offers excellent camping, hiking, boating and picnicking.
 You can also just enjoy the views, of course.

 FAST FACTS